nuwave/lighthouse/docs/master/digging-deeper/extending-lighthouse.md

-If the field is defined on the root `Query` or `Mutation` types, Lighthouse's default implementation looks for a class with the capitalized name of the field in the configured default location.
+If the field is defined on the root `Query` or `Mutation` types, Lighthouse's default implementation looks for a class with the capitalized name of the field in the configured default location and calls its `__invoke` method.

 Non-root fields fall back to [webonyx's default resolver](http://webonyx.github.io/graphql-php/data-fetching/#default-field-resolver).
 You may overwrite this by passing a `callable` to `\GraphQL\Executor\Executor::setDefaultFieldResolver`.